rukavishnikovmihail00/testGit/README.md

 - __Specify your credentials for Artifactory instance__

-    Note, that credentials must be `admin:password` for the first Artifactory launch.
+    Note, that credentials must be `ARTIFACTORY_LOG=admin`:`ARTIFACTORY_LOG=password` for the first Artifactory launch.

 - __Run the tool__

-    Execute delivery-tool-rukavishnikov-0.1.0.pyz with any function
+    Execute `delivery-tool-rukavishnikov-0.1.0.pyz` with any function

 ________________________________________________________________________________________________________________________